ryankembrey/FreeCAD-DFM-Workbench/README.md

-# FreeCAD DFM Workbench
+# FreeCAD DFM workbench

-A powerful, extensible Design for Manufacturability (DFM) workbench for FreeCAD.
+> [!CAUTION]
+> NOTE THIS WORKBENCH IS IN AN UN-WORKING STATE, AND WILL BE SO UNTIL 2026

+FreeCAD.
 This workbench analyses 3D models and provides actionable feedback to help designers create parts that are cheaper, faster, and more reliable to manufacture.